InfraLore/make_for_devops/chapters/01-why_make.md

 **Cognitive Load**: Senior engineers become bottlenecks.
 They're interrupted constantly with questions like "How do I deploy to staging?" or "What's the command to rotate the database credentials?"
 This "ask an expert" pattern scales poorly and creates single points of failure in your team's operational capability.

-**Fear of Change**: When operational procedures are opaque and undocumented, engineers become conservative about making changes.
+**Fear of Change**: When operational procedures are opaque and undocumented, "team lore" if you will, engineers become conservative about making changes.
 Infrastructure improvements stall because nobody wants to be the one who breaks the undocumented deployment process.

 ### The Knowledge Transfer Problem